 Remaining true to the original intentions of the organization, PVMTA currently serves the communities of Northern New Jersey.
 Music teachers from many counties become members in order to continue their education through Master Classes and seasonal seminars as well as to present their students in performances in a professional, yet intimate and nurturing setting.

-Music Remains of the the most rewarding forms of self -expression through centuries of technological revolution.
-Especially in this day and age of computers and enjanced communication, our studetn's lives are enriched by their musical and artistic endeavors.
+Music remains one of the the most rewarding forms of self -expression through centuries of technological revolution.
+Especially in this day and age of computers and enhanced communication, our studetn's lives are enriched by their musical and artistic endeavors.
 PVMTA, through it's ongoing activities and events is dedicated to continually creating an educational and motivational organization for it's teachers, students and families.